Vulcanoid: History and observation

 Celestial bodies interior to the orbit of Mercury have been hypothesized, and searched for, for centuries.
 The German astronomer Christoph Scheiner thought he had seen small bodies passing in front of the Sun in 1611, but these were later shown to be sunspots.
 In the 1850s, Urbain Le Verrier made detailed calculations of Mercury's orbit and found a small discrepancy in the planet's perihelion precession from predicted values.
 He postulated that the gravitational influence of a small planet or ring of asteroids within the orbit of Mercury would explain the deviation.
 Shortly afterward, an amateur astronomer named Edmond Lescarbault claimed to have seen Le Verrier's proposed planet transit the Sun.
 The new planet was quickly named Vulcan but was never seen again, and the anomalous behaviour of Mercury's orbit was explained by Einstein's general theory of relativity in 1915.
 The vulcanoids take their name from this hypothetical planet.
 What Lescarbault saw was probably another sunspot.

 Total solar eclipses provide an opportunity to search for vulcanoids from the ground.

 Vulcanoids, should they exist, would be difficult to detect due to the strong glare of the nearby Sun, and ground-based searches can only be carried out during twilight or during solar eclipses.
 Several searches during eclipses were conducted in the early 1900s, which did not reveal any vulcanoids, and observations during eclipses remain a common search method.
 Conventional telescopes cannot be used to search for them because the nearby Sun could damage their optics.

 In 1998, astronomers analysed data from the SOHO spacecraft's LASCO instrument, which is a set of three coronagraphs.
 The data taken between January and May of that year did not show any vulcanoids brighter than magnitude 7.
 This corresponds to a diameter of about 60 km, assuming the asteroids have an albedo similar to that of Mercury.
-In particular, a large planetoid at a distance of 0.18 AU, predicted by the theory of scale relativity, was ruled out.
+In particular, a large minor planet at a distance of 0.18 AU, predicted by the theory of scale relativity, was ruled out.